 2. Astir Beach Parking and How to Avoid a 40Euro Parking Fine Ticket

-There is no parking in Astir Beach, so you have three solutions for your parking close to this beach.
+There are three other solutions for your parking close to Astir Vouliagmeni Beach.

 The second solution is to drive 20 meters after the entrance of Astir Beach, and you will find parking that belongs to the Sailing Club of Vouliagmeni.
 It is not allowed to park there but what you can do, is to give 5 Euros to the security guys of the parking, and they will drive your car up to the hill and bring it back to you later – it’s not an “official” way to park, but it saves you from a lot of trouble.